 A young John Gallagher Jr. was featured in one episode of Aaron Sorkin's "The West Wing" as a high school boy named Tyler who helps Josh, Toby, and Donna catch up with the Bartlet campaign after they are left behind by the motorcade in Indiana.

 There was another character in the pilot script that was meant to be in the series, his name was Steve.
-When Thomas Sadoski Came to audition for the character of Don Keefer, Aaron Sorkin decided that Steve was no longer necessary to the plot and Sadodki's character, Don, can take on some of his properties.
+When Thomas Sadoski came to audition for the character of Don Keefer, Aaron Sorkin decided that Steve was no longer necessary to the plot and Sadoski's character, Don, could take on some of his properties.
 In the Newsroom panel at PaleyFest, Sorkin said that Sadoski "swallowed a character".

 In The Newsroom (2012)'s fictional "universe," which Aaron Sorkin has created, ACN stands for Atlantis Cable Network.
 There is a real life ACN in Canada which provides Internet and telephone services, and there was an ACN cable network in the USA at one time.
 It was "America's Collectibles Network" and sold everything from knives and watches to cosmetics and jewelry.
 In 2002, "America's Collectible Network" changed its name to Jewelry Television.
 Seen in approximately 80 million homes, they still use the ACN name legally and on signage at their broadcast location in Knoxville, Tennessee, USA.

 When playing the 'Guess Who' game, the details of Christian Bale arise as the subject of the game.
 One of the players states "Christian Bale.
 Batman.
 English".
 Christian Bale is in fact Welsh, but born to English parents.